yuanxizhang/yuanxizhang.github.io/_posts/2020-12-10-a_react_quiz_app_for_developers.markdown

 * [Frontend](#Frontend)
 * [Backend](#backend)

 ## Problem

 * Problem: New developers need simple tools to learn, to test their knowledge level, and to find a job
-* Solution: Use flashcards to learn, use quiz to test, use job search tool to get a developer job
+* Solution: Use flashcards to learn, use quiz for sel, use job search tool to get a developer job

 ## Components